vmware/kube-fluentd-operator/README.md

 ### I have a legacy container that logs to /var/log/httpd/access.log

 First you need version 1.1.0 or later.
-At the namespace level you need to add a `source` directive:
+At the namespace level you need to add a `source` directive of type `mounted-file`:

 ```xml
 <source>